 - 3.1.
 The appraisal period will run for twelve months from the end of October to the end of October for teachers and educational support.
-Operational staff may run from the start of December to the start of December, depending on business need: - 3.2 Employees who are employed on a fixed term contract of less than one year, but more than one term will have their performance managed in accordance with the principles underpinning this policy.
+Operational staff may run from the start of September to the end of August, depending on business need. - 3.2 Employees who are employed on a fixed term contract of less than one year, but more than one term will have their performance managed in accordance with the principles underpinning this policy.
 The length of the period and objectives will be determined by the duration of the contract. - 3.3 Beckfoot Trust and is committed to ensuring consistency of treatment and fairness.
 It will abide by all relevant equality legislation, including the duty to make reasonable adjustments for disabled employees.
-The Governing Body is aware of the guidance on the Equality Act 2010 issued by the Department for Education - 3.3.1 The appraisal process will be treated confidentially.
+The Board of Trustees are aware of the guidance on the Equality Act 2010 issued by the Department for Education. - The appraisal process will be treated confidentially.
 However, the desire for confidentiality does not override the need for the manager to quality-assure the operation and effectiveness of the appraisal system.
-In this Trust the headteacher in conjunction with the senior leadership team, is responsible for reviewing objectives and written appraisal records, to check consistency of approach and expectation between different appraisers.
+In our Trust, the headteacher in conjunction with the senior leadership team, is responsible for reviewing objectives and written appraisal records, to check consistency of approach and expectation between different appraisers.